 Vanguard represented my best effort to align the interests of fund investors and fund managers under established principles of fiduciary duty.
-I leave it to wiser-and surely more objective-heads than mine to evaluate whether or not I overstate or hyperbolize what we have accomplished, even as I freely acknowledge that we owe our accomplishments to the three simple principles: the firm is (1) structurally correct (since we are owned by our fund investors); (2) mathematically correct (since it is a tautology that the lower the costs incurred in investing, the higher the returns); and (3) ethically correct (since we exist only by earning far greater trust and loyalty from our shareholders than any of our peers.
-There's simply no close rival for our #1 position.)
+I leave it to wiserand surely more objective-heads than mine to evaluate whether or not I overstate or hyperbolize what we have accomplished.
+But I freely acknowledge that we owe our accomplishments to the three simple principles: the firm is 1) structurally correct (because we are owned by our fund investors); 2) mathematically correct (because it is a tautology that the lower the costs incurred in investing, the higher the returns); and 3) ethically correct (because we exist only by earning far greater trust and loyalty from our shareholders than any of our peers).
+Measured by repeated evaluations of loyalty by independent research firms, there has been no close rival for our #1 position.
 Please be appropriately skeptical of that self-serving claim, but look at the data.
-In a 2007 survey, an independent research group concluded, "Vanguard Group generates far more loyalty than any other company."
+In a 2007 survey, one such group concluded, "Vanguard Group generates far more loyalty than any other company" (Coleman [2007, p.
+C13]).8